 Mesh Crib Liner: Not necessarily a favorite, but something I considered essential for a few months when Logan first learned to roll over, was a mesh crib liner.
 It keeps them from getting any limbs stuck between the crib slates and waking themselves up.
 The mesh makes it safe for baby in case they’re mouth is up against it.
 We only used it for a few months, so we just got an inexpensive white one.

 The basics: You’ll obviously need diapers.
-I used Pampers, Huggies and Honest Company for newborn and size 1 diapers.
-Then around size 2 I switched to Target brand diapers during the day.
-We also use Huggies Natural Wipes.
-They’re thick, but not soapy or fragrant and also pretty economical.
+I used Pampers Swaddlers, Huggies Little Snugglers and Honest Company for newborn and size 1 diapers.
+Amazon Subscribe and Save prices are great for Pampers and Huggies and typically you can find a good firs-time user deal on an Honest Company Diaper Bundle.
+When we moved to size 2 diapers, I switched to Target Up and Up brand diapers during the day and used those till we outgrew them.
+We also use Huggies Natural Wipes as well as the Costco Kirkland brand wipes which are said to be the same as Huggies.
+Both are thick, but not soapy or fragrant and also pretty economical.
 I also like the Honest and Babyganics brand of wipes, but they are pricey.

 You’ll need a changing pad and changing pad covers (I recommend 2 covers).
 Also, Changing Pad Liners are great so you don’t have to change the covers as often.
 The Boppy kind are the best and I have two packs of three liners.